yveshoebeke/golangsandbox/README.md

 * makenavplan - Just puts it all together, if you will; and outputs to console.

+This should run right out of the box with the only requirement that mongod is installed and running.

 Note: _non-standard folders config/ and data/ contain the config.json and navplan.json files.
 Maybe another thing that could be improved in the real world scenario._